MicrosoftDocs/win32/desktop-src/wic/-wic-rawguidelines-moreinfo.md

 ---
+title: For more info about WIC
 Description: For More Information ms.assetid: 63f99cf6-809c-48b9-9b89-6154d026b262
-title: For More Information
 ms.topic: article
 ms.date: 05/31/2018
 ---

-# For More Information
+# For more info about WIC

 For information or questions, contact wiccodec@microsoft.com